IdiotamSpielen/VTT-Project/README.md

 ## compatibility

-Developed for Windows systems, but due to the nature of Java possibly compatible with Linux and MacOS, but no guarantees.
+**Developed for Windows systems**, but due to the nature of Java it possibly is compatible with Linux and MacOS.
+**I guarantee nothing**

-Designed for Dungeons and Dragons 5E specifically, but you may use it for other systems, I'm not yur dad.
+Designed for Dungeons and Dragons 5E specifically, but you may use it for other systems, I'm not your dad.
 (Maybe it'll get dedicated support for other RPG-Systems if I feel like it)
 Written for Game Masters, but Players could also use it in the state it's in right now.
 Again, I'm not your dad.